The difference between the beginners and the advanced is the ability to resist greed.

 Advanced players are expected not to fall for fool's gold; beginner players consistently fall for fool's gold.
 If a beginner player can resist fool's gold, they're considered to have natural ability.
 Attacking in martial arts is about openings.
 Advanced players can create openings and see openings where others cannot.
 Beginner players attack openings where there are none; this is partially why they get dismantled in such spectacular fashion by better players.

 Beginners may believe advanced players see a dozen moves ahead; they do not.
 The better explanation: beginner mistakes are so apparent to advanced players, they can exploit them to full advantage.
 It's the difference between basic understanding and critical understanding.
 Sometimes an advanced player will bait a move, making it seem like he's open to attack, when, in fact, he is fundamentally safe.
 When the novice takes the bait, the advanced player pounces.
 This is commonly known as a rookie mistake.

 Greed Is Not Always Good

 The advanced focus on process; beginners plan for the end.
 In the example of submission grappling, an advanced player may leave an arm dangling (the dangling carrot).
 A beginner sees the arm unprotected and attacks, not realizing he is out of position.
 In attacking, he moves further out of position, unable to defend himself.
 I call it being "greedy;" beginners dive for the finish line, wanting instant success without earning it, and end up paying a physical price.
-(Skipping the whole engagement and sparring process, and jumping to the conclusion.)
+Like fish, beginners see the bait but not the hook.
+They are so singularly focused on the goal, they don't care about the process or journey.
+So they get fooled.
 As a Brazilian jiu-jitsu (BJJ) player, I want a productive training session.
 I liken it to investing: I'm willing to have some days where I lose money if, overall, I'm a winning investor.
 Beginners lose because of greed.
 Advanced players have discipline.
 Like a disciplined investor, discipline is the ability to control short-term greed for long-term success.
 The difference between the beginners and the advanced is the ability to resist greed.